 The following case illustrates an aspect of calculating patent term in relation to Patent Term Adjustment.
 Under current patent laws, the Patent Office must examine your patent application in a timely manner.
-For example, an initial examination of a patent application must occur within 14 months after filing of the patent application.
-Otherwise, any delays are added onto the patent’s basic term. [“A” Type Delays].
-Additionally, if a patent issues after three years from the filing date of the patent application, then the patent term is extended by the amount of time after the three year period. [“B” Type Delays].
+For example, an initial examination of a patent application must occur within 14 months after the filing the patent application.
+Otherwise, any delays are added to the patent’s basic term. [“A” Type Delays].
+Additionally, if a patent issued after three years from the filing date of the patent application, then the patent term is extended by the amount of time after the three-year period. [“B” Type Delays].

-The “A” Type Delay extends the patent term if the “A” Type Delay occurs before the three year period.
-If the “A” Type Delay occurs after the three year period, then only the B Type Delay is taken into consideration since there is an overlap between the two types of delays.
+The “A” Type Delay extends the patent term if the “A” Type Delay occurs before the three-year period.
+If the “A” Type Delay occurs after the three-year period, then only the B Type Delay is taken into consideration since there is an overlap between the two types of delays.
 Weyth v.
 Kappos 2009-1120 (Fed.
 Cir.
 Jan.
-7, 2010.
+7, 2010).
 In Weyth, the Patent Office calculated 610 days of A Type Delay and 345 days of B Type Delay.
 Of the 610 days of A Type Delay, 51 occurred more than three years after the application was filed.
 Hence, there is an overlap of 51 days between the A and B Type Delays.
 During the prosecution, the applicant caused 148 days of delay.
-Hence, the patent term adjust should be 756 days, i.e., 610 (A Type Delay) + 345 (B Type Delay) – 51 (Overlap) – 148 (applicant delay).
+Hence, the patent term adjustment should be 756 days, i.e., 610 (A Type Delay) + 345 (B Type Delay) – 51 (Overlap) – 148 (applicant delay).

 You may also be interested in Maintenance Fees.